JasperHof/JasperHof.github.io/pages/index.md

  - The LDAK-KVIK model naturally **accounts for relatedness**
  - Efficient **saddlepoint approximation** for robust association analysis of binary traits
  - Improved **gene-based association analysis** by using polygenic risk scores as offset
- - Option to specify the **heritability model** used in the model
+ - Option to specify the **heritability model**

 ## Recommendations

 We recommend using LDAK-KVIK for analysing GWAS data sets of larger sample sizes (N > 5000).
 GWAS benefits the most from mixed-model association analysis when it is possible to predict the outcome using polygenic risk scores.
-Only when it is possible to predict phenotypes using GWAS data, it is possible to improve the statistical power of the analysis (see [Campos et al.](https://www.nature.com/articles/s41588-023-01500-0)).
-In addition, LDAK-KVIK has not been tested on datasets of smaller sample sizes.
+Only then, it is possible to improve the statistical power of the analysis (see [Campos et al.](https://www.nature.com/articles/s41588-023-01500-0)).
+LDAK-KVIK has not been tested on datasets of smaller sample sizes.

-When testing binary data of sample size smaller than 5000, it is still possible to make use of the [saddlepoint approximation](docs/assoc/spa).
-The saddlepoint approximation can assist in controlling the Type I error of binary GWAS, which is particularly useful when testing data with an imbalanced case:control ratio.
+When testing data of sample size smaller than 5000, it is still possible to make use of the [saddlepoint approximation](docs/assoc/spa).
+The saddlepoint approximation can assist in controlling the Type I error of GWAS, which is particularly useful when testing binary data with an imbalanced case:control ratio.

 ## Contact